ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 fmu: fix PPM publication if RC_SERIAL_PORT is not defined
-message: fmu: fix PPM publication if RC_SERIAL_PORT is not defined

 Before, the RC channel was published as fast as the fmu was running (around 200Hz in unarmed state).